ddc-java-12/personal-android-project-darbach/docs/index.md

 * Drop highest and drop lowest rolls with all results still displayed
 * Perform multiple rolls at the same time
 * Save rolls with descriptive names for quick access
-* Create custom dice for games with non-numbered dice (e.g. "skull", "shield", etc.)
+* Create custom dice for games with non-numbered dice (e.g. "skull", "shield", etc.).
+Initially, only available for text-based results.
 * Create subfolder structure to organize for different games and characters
 * Supports copy/pasting formula into calculator screen to share with friends
-* Displays result history for the session
+* Displays result history for the session, automatically loading a limited number of most recent rolls.
+User can go back in history by continuing to scroll.
 * Repeat any roll in the history display
 * Displays formula roll history from previous sessions
+* Grammar for interpreted parsed dice-rolling language
+* Regex parser for input validation
+* Animation screen with sound for standard dice (d4, d6, d8, d10, d12, d20, d100)

 ## Persistent data